Cascoopman/Chain-of-Tailored-Debates/README.md

 The scripts used to conduct the experiments for the Chain-of-Tailored-Thoughts thesis.
 All the system prompts and code can be found here.
-This repository also includes the results and the output.
+This repository also includes the results and the output under 'Data/'

 For questions or comments: cascoopman@hotmail.com